While I am white, I am also a Euro-mutt, a conglomeration of several northern European ethnicities.

 and then there’s Meghan Markle, Jesse Smollet and Bubba Wallace.

-Biraciality is an issue that needs public discussion and it will be a discussion with several parts:
+Biraciality is an issue that needs public discussion and should be a discussion with several parts:

 1) The anger of b/w biracials toward whites for oppressive behaviors

 2) The anger of b/w biracials toward blacks for behaviors that shame biracials.
-Some biracials have a more complete view of blacks than solo-blacks do.
+Some biracials have a more complete view of blacks than only-blacks do.

 3) The anger of darker black women angry toward black men who prefer white women or redbone women.
-This too is a racial issue, and I suspect some black women are using George Floyd to vent about this very issue, because it is a racial issue , but also an intra-racial issue, (a churning WITHIN racial boundaries) which is a sub-issue that needs to be addressed for racial healing to occur.
+This too is a racial issue, and I suspect some black women are using BLM to vent about this very issue, because it is a racial issue , but also an intra-racial issue, (a churning WITHIN racial boundaries) which is a sub-issue that needs to be addressed for racial healing to occur.

-Another multiracial person I want to mention is CNN employee Don Lemon, who is always talking about racism, yet who seems to prefer white men, which likely seem hypocritical to the black community.
+Another multiracial person I want to mention is CNN employee Don Lemon, who is always talking about racism, yet who seems to prefer white men, which likely seems hypocritical to the black community.

 This is a complex issue with many layers.
 But each side needs to have an equal part in the discussion.